 kind of an overview that says, okay: what

-is my properties?
-My properties gives me information
+is the Flash properties panel?
+Properties gives me information

 about my currently selected